pantheon-systems/decoupled-kit-js/web/docs/Frontend Starters/Next Drupal/setting-environment-variables.md

 ```

 - `PREVIEW_SECRET` - Set the Preview Secret here: {your Backend URL}/admin/structure/dp-preview-site/example_nextjs_preview
-- `CLIENT_ID` - Visable as the UUID for the “Example Consumer” here: {your Backend URL}/en/admin/config/services/consumer
+- `CLIENT_ID` - Visible as the UUID for the “Example Consumer” here: {your Backend URL}/en/admin/config/services/consumer
 - `CLIENT_SECRET` - Set the Client Secret here: {your Backend URL}/admin/config/services/consumer/2/edit

 See [Implementing Preview](./implementing-preview.md) for more information on how to implement Decoupled Preview with Next.js and Drupal.